fer-osorio/cipher-fortis/README.md

 This is a message with many dots.....................................................................................�
 ```

-### BMP images.
+### Passing arguments to the executable.
-Execute the file `encrypt` and pass the name of the image you want to encrypt as an argument, this will encrypt your image and
+We can pass the name/path of the file (.bmp or .txt) you want to encrypt as an argument, this will encrypt your file and
 will write the used key in a binary file with a `.key` extension.
 If CBC mode was used then the initial vector (IV) will be
 writed in the same `.key` file.
 For the decryption, execute `decrypt` and pass the name of the file containing the key (.key
-file) as first argument and the name of the BMP image as second argument.
+file) used in encryption as first argument and the name of the encrypted file (.bmp or .txt) as second argument.

-Example of image encryption:
+**Example:**

 Before executing `./encrypt Test01.bmp`.

 ![Before encryption](/EncryptionExample/BeforeEncryption.png)

 The last action encrypts the image and writes the binary file `Test01.key`, this file contains the cryptographic key and (since
 CBC mode was used) the initial vector.
 This image shows the moment before executing `./decrypt Test01.key Test01.bmp`.

 ![Before decryption](/EncryptionExample/BeforeDecryption.png)

 Finally, the last command gives us the original image.

 ![After decryption](/EncryptionExample/AfterDecryption.png)

 # Important notes: